 Spanish toreadors wave red capes to enrage bulls, but bulls are actually color blind to the color red.
 They're attracted to motion, not to color.

 Ants can lift up to 50 times their body weight, but that's not even the most impressive weightlifting feat in the animal kingdom.
 Mites can lift up to 1,180 times their weight, an unimaginable accomplishment!

 Serengeti National Park, located in Tanzania, is home to wildlife such as zebras and wildebeests.
 The name loosely translates to "endless plains" in Maa, the language spoken by the Maasai people.

 Athena was said to have beaten Poseidon, the god of the sea, for patronage over the town by offering its residents an olive tree.
-As the goddess of wisdom, she saw the many benefits they would enjoy from olives.
+As the goddess of wisdom, she saw the many benefits they would enjoy from olives: food, wood and oil.

 Beta-carotene, a great source of Vitamin A, gives carrots their bright orange color.
-It's also the reason that beets are purple and apricots are, well, apricot.
+It's also the reason that beets are purple and apricots are orange.

 After George Washington declined a third term as president, John Adams took his place in 1797.
 While in the White House, Adams famously wrote, "May none but honest and wise men ever rule under this roof."